-The Federal German Ministry for Economic Cooperation and Development (BMZ) has invited an international group of high-level experts to elaborate a document on rural development (Berlin Charter), which will be presented as an input to the BMZ International Conference on Rural Development entitled One Hunger, Future of the Rural World.
+In March, QUNO submitted a written contribution to The Berlin Charter on rural development and food security that emphasized the importance of small-scale farmers as an agent of change.
+Support for small-scall farmers is particularly important in the context of rural development and the need to make rural life and the activities of small-scale farmers an attractive option to youth.
+The Federal German Ministry for Economic Cooperation and Development (BMZ) invited an international group of high-level experts to develop the The Berlin Charter, which will be presented as an input to the BMZ International Conference on Rural Development entitled One Hunger, Future of the Rural World.
 This conference will be held in Berlin on April 27-28, 2017.

 The Berlin Charter highlights major global trends, challenges and in particular arising opportunities for rural areas.
 Its aim is to portray a modern and innovation-driven development vision of the rural world, closing with a call for action to the international development community.
 The Charter is intended to motivate decision-makers to step up to support rural development.
 More broadly, the Charter is supposed to serve as a roadmap and an inspiration and finally as a reminder of how important rural development is for achieving sustainable global development.